collective/collective.recipe.plonesite/collective/recipe/plonesite/README.txt

     The id of an admin user that will be used as the ``Manager``.
     Default: ``admin``

+default-language
+    The default language of the Plone site.
+    Default: ``en``

 products-initial
     A list of products to quick install just after initial site creation.
 See above for information about the product name